zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Quibble.md

     <quibble(%*LANG<Quote>, 'q', $qm)>

-Here, we're invoking that token with three positional arguments: the `Quote` language braid, string `q`, and string `ww` that we saved in the `$qm` variable.
+Here, we're invoking that token with three positional arguments: the [`Quote` language braid](https://github.com/rakudo/rakudo/blob/04af57c3b3d32353e36614de53396d2b4a08b7be/src/Perl6/Grammar.nqp#L424), string `q`, and string
+`ww` that we saved in the `$qm` variable.
 I wonder what it's doing with 'em.
 That's our next stop.
 Full speed ahead!

-## Nibble Quibble Nimble Nibbler
+## Nibble Quibble Babbling Nibbler

 Here's the full `token quibble` and you can see right away we'd have to dig deeper from the get-go: